EMPLOYMENT LAW NEWS

 Obama Executive Order Protects Employees of Federal Contractors to Discuss Wage and Compensation

-Companies not covered by the NLRA who are Federal contractors now must adhere to a similar standard according to the Executive Order.
+Companies not covered by the National Labor Relations Act (NLRA) who are federal contractors now must adhere to a similar standard according to the Executive Order:

 “The contractor will not discharge or in any other manner discriminate against any employee or applicant for employment because such employee or applicant has inquired about, discussed, or disclosed the compensation of the employee or applicant or another employee or applicant.”